History of Azerbaijan

+The region later became part of the Safavid Empire.
+The Sunni population converted to Shia Islam during the Safavid period, and the people of Azerbaijan became Shia.
+When the Afsharid Empire of Iran collapsed in the 18th century, Caucasian khanates that were either dependent on or semi-independent from Iran emerged in the territory of what is now the Republic of Azerbaijan.

-After the Russo-Persian wars of 1804–1813 and 1826–1828, Qajar Iran was forced to cede its Caucasian territories to the Russian Empire; the treaties of Gulistan in 1813 and Turkmenchay in 1828 defined the border between Czarist Russia and Qajar Iran.
+After the Russo-Persian wars of 1804–1813 and 1826–1828, Qajar Iran was forced to cede its Caucasian territories to the Russian Empire, which forced thousands of Armenian families to move into Barda in the Karabakh Khanate; the treaties of Gulistan in 1813 and Turkmenchay in 1828 defined the border between Czarist Russia and Qajar Iran.

 The region north of the Aras was Iranian until it was occupied by Russia during the 19th century.
 According to the Treaty of Turkmenchay, Qajar Iran recognized Russian sovereignty over the Erivan, Nakhchivan and Talysh Khanates (the last parts of Azerbaijan still in Iranian hands).

 In the ensuing period, in post-Iranian Russian-held East Caucasia, an Azerbaijani national identity emerged at the end of the 19th century.
 After more than 80 years of being part of the Russian Empire in the Caucasus, the Azerbaijan Democratic Republic was established in 1918.
 The name "Azerbaijan", adopted by the ruling Musavat Party for political reasons, had been used to identify the adjacent region of northwestern Iran.
 Azerbaijan was invaded by Soviet forces in 1920, which led to the establishment of the Azerbaijan SSR.
 In the early Soviet period, the Azerbaijani national identity was finally forged.
 Azerbaijan remained under Soviet rule until the 1991 collapse of the Soviet Union, after which the independent Republic of Azerbaijan was proclaimed.
 Hostile relations with the neighboring Armenia and the Nagorno-Karabakh conflict have been focal points within Azerbaijani politics since independence.